fortify/gha-setup-bugtracker-utility/README.md

 # Setup Fortify Bug Tracker Utility

 Build secure software fast with [Fortify](https://www.microfocus.com/en-us/solutions/application-security).
 Fortify offers end-to-end application security solutions with the flexibility of testing on-premises and on-demand to scale and cover the entire software development lifecycle.
 With Fortify, find security issues early and fix at the speed of DevOps.

-This GitHub Action sets up the Fortify Bug Tracker Utility for use in your GitHub workflows:
+The Fortify Bug Tracker Utility syncronizes security issues between Fortify on Demand/Fortify Software Security Center and a wide range of defect management and GRC systems including Jira, ALM Octane, Archer, etc.  This GitHub Action sets up the Fortify Bug Tracker Utility for use in your GitHub workflows:
 * Downloads and caches the specified version of the Fortify Bug Tracker Utility distribution
 * Adds the `FBTU_JAR` environment variable containing the full path to the Fortify Bug Tracker Utility JAR file
 * Adds the `FBTU_DIR` environment variable containing the full path to the directory where the distribution zip file was extracted